 The Key Actors

 North Korea has rescinded peaceful talks with South Korea.
 It is also antagonistic with the United States and Japan due to their nuclear program and their refusal to denuclearize.
 Kim Jong-un has continued to support the development of this program regardless of the external opposition.
-In 2018, he invited President Donald Trump to discuss possible negotiations, however no solution was agreed upon.
+In 2018, he invited former President Donald Trump to discuss possible negotiations, however no solution was agreed upon.
 The relationship between North Korea and the USA has remained volatile ever since.

 Timeline of Events

 End of WWII, Korean territory taken from Japan by Allied forces